imrany/nas/README.md

 ```bash
 live_server ./
 ```
-live_server will serve the root `index.html` or provide a file list of the folder.
+live_server will look for the root `index.html` and serve it or provide a list of files and folders in that directory you are serving.